robotsorcerer/levelsetpy/README.md

 | [Numpy](https://numpy.org/)  | [Scipy](https://scipy.org/)  | [Cupy](https://cupy.dev/) |
 | [absl-py](https://abseil.io/docs/python/quickstart)   | [Scikit-image](https://scikit-image.org/) | [Matplotlib](https://matplotlib.org/)     |

+**Note**: The user should elect to install a cupy version that matches the version of their CUDA installation.
+Cupy is commented out in the [requirements.txt](requirements.txt) file.
+Please follow the directions on the [cupy install page](https://docs.cupy.dev/en/stable/install.html).

 ### **Build and Install**

 Be sure to activate your `conda` or `virtualven` environment first e.g. if your environment is named `py39`: